Apply for a Criminal Record Check and Processing Policies

 - Credit card information must not be e-mailed.
 Mail or fax the completed Application for Pre-Authorized Credit Card Usage.

-See also Application Processing Policies page on this website.
+See also Application Processing Policies.

 Payment Exception – Fee Waiver